 - What will you be printing?
 Those looking for a hobby photo book will have different criteria from those looking to have single photos printed.
 When researching reviews, be sure to narrow your search to match your needs.

 - What is your budget and is there any wiggle room?
 If you’ve got a strict budget, the best use of your time may be in narrowing your search to companies that cater to your budget.
-If you’ve got wiggle room, don’t be afraid to look at some higher end companies: some have better deals than you’d expect.
+If you’ve got wiggle room, don’t be afraid to look at some higher-end companies: some have better deals than you’d expect.

 - Will you need extra features?
-Some printers offer a level of customization in your prints that professionals will be especially interested in, while other companies target a demographic that want these things automated.
+Some printers offer a level of customization in your prints that professionals will be especially interested in, while other companies target a demographic that wants these things automated.
 Pay attention to what optional features each company offers.

 - What kind of delivery will you need?
 For those looking to receive their product on a tight schedule, it’s worth it to compare shipping prices from a few companies.
 Also, keep in mind that not all companies will ship internationally.

-Comparing Blurb vs. Mixbook
+Comparing Blurb vs Mixbook

 Blurb, founded in 2005 in San Francisco, CA, has stood out among other photo book companies, largely because it is a self-publishing company offering a very different selection of services.
 Blurb ships to over 70 countries and has delivered more than 14 million books.
 Most photographers will be interested in Blurb’s fantastic photo book abilities.
 While they may offer fewer services than others, they more than make up for the deficiency with high-quality printing.

 Blurb Product Range